openstack-archive/fuel-specs/specs/9.0/cgroups.rst

       value: {"memory":{"memory.soft_limit_in_bytes":"%total, min, max"}}
     ...

-New block 'cgroups' will be introduced into cluster's settings tab under 'general' group.
 Cgroups limits per service will be described in json format into 'text' fields.
-Format will be explicitly described in feature's documetation.
+Format will be explicitly described in feature's documentation.

 REST API